 The Peabody Student Honor Board serves as a unique experiential learning opportunity for University of Georgia students.
 Each year, a limited number of students are selected from an application process to serve as ambassadors at Peabody events, including the annual awards ceremony in New York.
 The 16-member board also evaluates and selects the winners for the annual Peabody-Facebook Futures of Media Awards, which recognize innovation and excellence in digital programming.
 As part of the judging process, the students undertake a semester-long “New Digital Narratives” course, refining their critical-thinking and deliberation skills through examination of emerging media forms.

-The Peabody-Facebook Futures of Media Awards honor groundbreaking digital narratives and the technologies used to tell these stories.
-With a spirit of innovation at the core of both Peabody and Facebook, the organizations came together in 2015 to celebrate the most powerful narratives in an ever-changing digital landscape.
+The Futures of Media Awards honor groundbreaking digital narratives and the technologies used to tell these stories.
+With a spirit of innovation at the core of Peabody, the awards were created in 2015 to celebrate the most powerful narratives in an ever-changing digital landscape.
 Honorees are selected by the Peabody Student Honor Board and are deemed to have told a story that matters: a story that inspires empathy around the human condition, shapes our understanding of the world, transforms how we address important societal issues, and takes a chance with what it’s saying and how it’s told.